cteufel13/backtest/README.md

 - Improve visualization by limiting the maximum amount of displayed data.
 - Add an overview of all statistics, including Sharpe Ratio and SP500 baselines.
 - Enhance backend functionality for better strategy tracking and experimentation.
+- READO the actions and add top graph to thing, check claude for answer